Connecticut: Early national period and industrial revolution

 Connecticut ratified the U.S. Constitution on January 9, 1788, becoming the fifth state.

 The state prospered during the era following the American Revolution, as mills and textile factories were built and seaports flourished from trade and fisheries.
 After Congress established in 1790 the predecessor to the U.S. Revenue Cutter Service that would evolve into the U.S. Coast Guard, President Washington assigned Jonathan Maltbie as one of seven masters to enforce customs regulations, with Maltbie monitoring the southern New England coast with a 48-foot cutter sloop named Argus.

 In 1786, Connecticut ceded territory to the U.S. government that became part of the Northwest Territory.
-The state retained land extending across the northern part of present-day Ohio called the Connecticut Western Reserve.
+The state retained land extending across the northern part of modern Ohio called the Connecticut Western Reserve.
 The Western Reserve section was settled largely by people from Connecticut, and they brought Connecticut place names to Ohio.

 Connecticut made agreements with Pennsylvania and New York which extinguished the land claims within those states' boundaries and created the Connecticut Panhandle.
-The state then ceded the Western Reserve in 1800 to the federal government, which brought it to its present boundaries (other than minor adjustments with Massachusetts).
+The state then ceded the Western Reserve in 1800 to the federal government, which brought it to its existing boundaries (other than minor adjustments with Massachusetts).

-19th century
+Nineteenth century

 For the first time in 1800, Connecticut shipwrights launched more than 100 vessels in a single year.
-Over the following decade to the doorstep of renewed hostilities with Britain that sparked the War of 1812, Connecticut boatyards constructed close to 1,000 vessels, the most productive stretch of any decade in the 19th century.
+Over the following decade up to the doorstep of renewed hostilities with Britain that sparked the War of 1812, Connecticut boatyards constructed close to 1,000 vessels, the most productive stretch of any decade in the nineteenth century.